 - Mapping as a Method: History and Theoretical Commitments

 - Distinguished Early Career Contributions in Qualitative Inquiry, Division 5 (Quantitative and Qualitative Methods) of the American Psychological Association, 2017.

 - Emerging Scholar Award, American Educational Research Association (AERA) Out-of-School-Time Special Interest Group, 2013.

 Areas of Expertise

-Change, Coaching & Mentoring, Other Leadership Topics, Creativity & Innovation, Program Evaluation, Youth Leadership Development, K-12 Education, Higher Education, Qualitative Methods, Mixed Methods, Identity Development, Adolescence, Developmental Evaluation, Evaluation Capacity Building, Collaborative Evaluation
+Change, Coaching & Mentoring, Creativity & Innovation, Program Evaluation, Youth Leadership Development, K-12 Education, Higher Education, Qualitative Methods, Mixed Methods, Identity Development, Adolescence, Developmental Evaluation, Evaluation Capacity Building, Collaborative Evaluation

 Interested in having this expert speak at your company or event?
 CONTACT US